Cookies ahead

 Problem

+When deploying the same application across multiple environments—development, staging, production—configuration must differ for database credentials, API keys, and environment-specific settings, yet you cannot hard-code these secrets into version-controlled files without compromising security.
 You most likely run at least two environments for your app: a local one for development and one on fortrabbit for production.
-Both instances probably have access to a database, but your local MySQL credentials will differ from the remote ones.
-Your config.php file is under Git version control, so how do you manage different environment-specific configurations, from database credentials to API keys?
-Additionally, how do you work in a team where everyone has their own local settings?
-How do you separate code from configuration to ensure portability and keep secrets secure?
+Both instances probably have access to a database, but your local MySQL credentials differ from the remote ones, your config.php file is under Git version control, and team members need individualized local settings without affecting the shared codebase.

 Solution